patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 - Date and time
 - Numbers and currency

-See our [Units and symbols](/design-guidelines/content/units-and-symbols) page to learn how to display numerics with units and symbols.
+See our [Units and symbols](/design-guidelines/content/units-and-symbols) page to learn how to use numeric units and symbols in your UI.

 ## Date and time
 All date and time formats should be localizable, not hard-coded.
 When building localizable date and time formats, development teams should share the same library, using a resource like [moment.js](http://momentjs.com/).